 Can I modify my Queensland body corporate unit?

 The lot owner is generally entitled to make modifications that are solely contained within the lot and that are non structural in nature.
 The by-laws should also be checked to make sure that there are no specific rules in regard to the change being considered.
+A recent trend is for a by-law requiring body corporate approval so that the committee can impose reasonable conditions in relation to how the renovations (but not what non structural renovations) will be carried out.
 For modifications that are permitted, lot owners have an obligation to inform the body corporate where the lot improvements may impact the premium for reinstatement insurance.

 Beyond the lot, the responsibility lies with the body corporate.
 In a typical unit block situation, this would include doors, windows and fittings that are situated in a boundary wall between a lot and the common property.
 Also included would be garage doors, balcony railings and balustrades.
 The lot owner is entitled to request to improve common property at their own expense.

 Where the modification being proposed is part of the common property, a committee resolution must authorise a minor common property improvement requested by a lot owner.
 In addition to the items listed above, here are some common scenarios where a lot owner would require committee approval.
 When the modification being contemplated is major, an ordinary resolution at a general meeting will be required to approve the improvement to the common property.
 The lot owner is usually responsible for all maintenance of the improvement.

 Owners in top floor units can benefit from ceiling insulation.
 Other owners can not derive that benefit.
 Consequently, insulating the area immediately above the lot would need to be paid for by the lot owner.
 Additionally, the insulation would need to be placed on common property and not within the boundary structure of the lot.